carissalow/good-day-quantitative/README.md

 4. Creating a table and figure for our publication
 5. Rendering a summary report

-After running the analysis pipeline, cleaned data will be available in `data/processed/` and a log of the steps performed to clean the daily diary data can be found in `logs/clean_diary_data.log`.
+After running the analysis pipeline:

+- Cleaned data will be available in `data/processed/`
+- A log of the steps performed to clean the daily diary data can be found in `logs/clean_diary_data.log`
-Analysis results will be available in `output/descriptives/` and `output/results/`.
-The table and figure for our publication will be available in `output/tables/` and `output/figures/`, respectively.
+- Analysis results will be available in `output/descriptives/` and `output/results/`
+- The table and figure for our publication will be available in `output/tables/` and `output/figures/`, respectively

-The rendered summary report can be found in `reports/_site/good_day_quantitative_analysis_summary.html`.
+- The rendered summary report can be found in `reports/_site/good_day_quantitative_analysis_summary.html`

 You can view our report [here](https://carissalow.github.io/good-day-quantitative).

 <br>